cspanier/shift/README.md

 # Shift Library Collection

-This repository hosts a collection of various libraries that have been created in the last couple of years.
+This repository hosts a collection of various libraries and tools that have been created in the last couple of years.

 ## Content